Modern Slavery and Human Trafficking Statement

 We have identified the areas at high risk of slavery or human trafficking to be in the construction and property maintenance industries, with whom we deal on a regular basis as part of our business and supply chain.

-Our Board has responsibility for ensuring our Modern Slavery Policy is complied with and to manage any breaches or concerns.
+Our Executive Committee has responsibility for ensuring our Modern Slavery Policy is complied with and to manage any breaches or concerns.
 In addition, we have a Whistleblowing Policy and if there are any concerns about any wrongdoing or breaches of law, these concerns can be raised in confidence and without fear of disciplinary action.

 Our Policies